edsheltonorg/ed-home/README.md

 | people | Storage of files and media for friends and family mostly |
 | rclone-mounts | Clean place to mount networked drives, cloud backups mainly |

-## Remove all those placeholder files
+## Download this system & delete those placeholders

 Each bottom level directory has a blank file so github will show the structure.